CousinoMath/blog/blog/hw-digit-lec-notes-1.md

 I am writing my notes in Microsoft OneNote 2013 on a Lenovo Yoga Pad (Intel Core i7 4500U, 8GB RAM) running Windows 10 Pro.
 This hardware is a 2-in-1 laptop and tablet, which means that the screen has capacitive touch input.
-The stylus that I&rsquo;m using is an [Adonit Jot Pro][8], which by the way is an excellent stylus I took lecture notes for the first week for a college algebra class and a business calculus class.
+The stylus that I’m using is an
+[Adonit Jot Pro][8], which by the way is an excellent stylus I took lecture notes for the first week for a college algebra class and a business calculus class.